Seeed-Studio/wiki-documents/docs/Top_Brand/Arduino/Tutorials/Arduino_Enhanced_Usage/Xadow_IO_pin_mapping.md

 Note: Reset switch is connected to Atmega32u4 Reset pin 13 via a diode – so no access to the 32u4 IO pin AT THE RESET SWITCH!

-##  The BIG Table of Xadow modules and the IO bus pin use for each module.
+## The BIG Table of Xadow modules and the IO bus pin use for each module

 Why such a big complicated table?
 Well it brings together all of the IO information in one place, but more importantly it lets you see which IO pins are still available once you have selected several Xadow modules!
 Also the schematic has different FFC pin numbers to the rest of the wiki documentation!